regisf/django-oauthio/static/README.md

 $ python manage.py collectstatic
 ```

-when the configuration is finished
+when the configuration is finished.